-The Maxwell equations are the foundation of electro-magnetic theory.
-Despite its importance, dispersive properties of the linear Maxwell system in media have only recently be studied systematically at least on full space, see [4], [6], [7], [8], [9], as well as [1], [3] for earlier contributions.
-For the two dimensional situation (1.1), in [8] we have obtained results comparable to the case of the scalar wave equation, cf. [12], [13].
-It is known that for Lipschitz coefficients one has a loss of derivatrives in these Strichartz estimates compared to C^2 -coefficients, in general, see [10] for the wave and [8] for the 2D Maxwell case.
-However, in the recent work [2] it was discovered that this loss does not appear for the wave equation under certain structural assumptions on the coefficients, see (1.6).
+1. Introduction and main result.
+The Maxwell equations are the foundation of electromagnetic theory.
+Despite its importance, dispersive properties of the linear Maxwell system in media have only recently been studied systematically on the full space, see [5,7-10] and also [1] for the domain case, as well as [2,4] for earlier contributions.
+For the two dimensional situation (1.1), in [9], we have obtained Strichartz estimates comparable to the case of the scalar wave equation, cf. [13,14].
+Such estimates are crucial for the wellposedness theory of related non-linear problems, as discussed in e.g. [1,8-10,13,14].
+It is known that for Lipschitz coefficients, one has a loss of derivatives in these Strichartz estimates compared to C^2 -coefficients, in general, see [11] for the wave and [9] for the 2D Maxwell case.
+However, in the recent work [3], it was discovered that this loss does not appear for the wave equation under certain structural assumptions on the coefficients, see (1.6).
 In this note, we show an analogous result for the 2D Maxwell system for structured Lipschitz coefficients.